 How to Enclose a Pergola?

-- You can paint or stain your walls, depending on what look you are going for. -Build the floor of your enclosure by laying down plywood boards or planks.
+- Create the floor by laying down plywood boards or planks.

 How to Install a Pergola?

 Installing a pergola is a breeze, allowing you to create a charming outdoor space.
 You can place it on various surfaces like concrete slabs, wooden decks, brick or stone patios, or even against a concrete wall for a touch of elegance.
 To set up a pergola on a concrete slab, follow these steps: